eucalyptus/euca-demo/installs/install-10-faststart/docs/install-16-faststart-configure-awscli.md

     DNS server.
 Adjust the variables in this section to your environment.

     ```bash
-    export AWS_DEFAULT_REGION=hp-gol01-f1
-    export AWS_DEFAULT_DOMAIN=mjc.prc.eucalyptus-systems.com

-    export EUCA_DNS_INSTANCE_SUBDOMAIN=.cloud
-    export EUCA_DNS_LOADBALANCER_SUBDOMAIN=lb
+    export DOMAIN=mjc.prc.eucalyptus-systems.com

-    export EUCA_PUBLIC_IP_RANGE=10.104.45.1-10.104.45.126
+    export REGION=hp-gol01-f1
     ```

 ### Configure AWSCLI

-1. Use Eucalyptus Administrator credentials

-    Eucalyptus Administrator credentials should have been moved from the default location where they are downloaded to the hierarchical directory structure used for all demos, in the location shown below, as part of the prior faststart manual install procedure.

-    ```bash
-    cat ~/.creds/$AWS_DEFAULT_REGION/eucalyptus/admin/eucarc

-    source ~/.creds/$AWS_DEFAULT_REGION/eucalyptus/admin/eucarc
-    ```

-2. Install Python Pip
+1. Install Python Pip

     This step assumes the EPEL repo has been configured.

     ```bash
     yum install -y python-pip

+    pip install --upgrade pip
     ```

-3. Install AWSCLI
+2. Install AWSCLI

     ```bash
     pip install awscli
     ```

+3. Fix Eucalyptus Console dependencies broken by pip

+    pip overwrites a version of a python module required by eucaconsole so we must revert back to the required version.

+    This problem is likely to be a moving target, until a recent usable version of AWSCLI is packaged as an RPM compatible with CentOS/RHEL and/or EPEL, so it can be installed without pip.
+Whenever pip is used on any Eucalyptus host, there is a potential for pip to break dependencies.
+You can explicitly start eucaconsole on the command line to determine if this is happening, and identify the module affected.

+    ```bash
+    pip uninstall -y python-dateutil
+    yum reinstall -y python-dateutil
+    ```

+4. Configure AWSCLI Command Completion

+    ```bash
+    cat << EOF >> /etc/profile.d/aws.sh
+    complete -C '/usr/bin/aws_completer' aws
+    EOF

+    source /etc/profile.d/aws.sh
+    ```

-4. Configure AWSCLI to trust the Helion Eucalyptus Development PKI Infrastructure
+5. Configure AWSCLI to trust the Helion Eucalyptus Development PKI Infrastructure

     We will use the Helion Eucalyptus Development Root Certification Authority to sign SSL certificates.
 Certificates issued by this CA are not trusted by default.